Hand Surgeon Perth

 What is the first-line treatment for trigger finger?

-Hand therapy, splinting, and steroid usage can help alleviate symptoms for 3-6 months.
-However, surgery is often necessary if these treatments are not effective.
+Hand therapy, splinting, and steroid treatment can help alleviate symptoms for 3-6 months.
+However, if these conservative treatments are not effective, surgery may be necessary.

 What is the surgical procedure for trigger finger if first-line treatment fails?